shybovycha/shybovycha.github.io/_posts/2017-03-13-entanglement.md

 <img data-src="{{ '/images/entanglement/tile-connections-1.png' | prepend: site.baseurl }}" alt="">

-Then, by generating six random pairs of integer numbers from range `[1, 12]`, we can obtain actual connections inside a single tile.
+Then, by generating six random pairs of integer numbers from the range `[1, 12]`, we can obtain actual connections inside a single tile.
 Then a tile might look like this:

 <img data-src="{{ '/images/entanglement/tile-sample.png' | prepend: site.baseurl }}" alt="">